Little Light House Celebrates 50 Years Of Helping Children With Special Party - NewsBreak

 You don't have to go far to find all kinds of entertainment at the Tulsa State Fair.
 The “iFlip” show features unique tricks from dozens of feet in the air.
 It’s the second time for the show to come to Tulsa bringing acrobatic talent and aerial skills to the fair.

-Watch: News On 6's Meredith McCown Tries Food At The Tulsa State Fair
+Watch: News On 6's Meredith McCown Tries Food At The Tulsa Stater Fair

 The Tulsa State Fair is home to many unique foods, and there are a lot to choose from.
 News On 6's Meredith McCown was live on Tuesday morning trying some tasty fair treats.